iffy-pi/reaction-meme-server/README.md

-# reaction-meme-server
+# reaction-meme-server-api
 This is a Flask server hosted on Vercel designed to manage my reaction meme library.
 It provides HTTP API end points to download, browse, search, edit and add memes to the reaction meme library.

-It is hosted on Vercel: https://reaction-meme-server.vercel.app/.
+It is hosted on Vercel: https://reaction-meme-server-api.vercel.app/.

 # API Documentation
 ## General Response Information